scholarcy/slate/source/includes/_metadata.md

 --------- | -----------
-filename  | The filename of the uploaded document, or input URL slug content_type | The file or URL MIME type metadata | Structured article metadata title | Article title author | List of authors date | Article date affiliations | Author affiliations identifiers | Any identifier extracted from the document, such as DOI, ISBN, arXiv ID, or other identifier. <br /> If an open-access version of the paper is available, the URL to that version will be displayed here. abstract | The original abstract, written by the author keywords | Author-supplied keywords references | The plain reference strings extracted from the end of the article, or from the footnotes is_oa | Boolean flag if the document is open access or not. <br /> This flag is only present if the input is a DOI URL, e.g. https://doi.org/10.1177/0846537120913497 oa_status | Open access status: closed, bronze, green, or gold. <br /> This flag is only present if the input is a DOI URL, e.g. https://doi.org/10.1177/0846537120913497 emails | Email addresses of the authors links | Any URLs identified in the document author_conclusions | Free text conclusions stated in the document funding | Funding statement structured as follows: `"award-group": [{"funding-source": "National Institutes of Health", "award-id": ["R43HL137469"] }]` table_captions | Table captions figure_captions | Figure captions word_count | A range representing maximum and minimum estimated word count. <br/> The maximum includes appendices and supplementary information. <br /> The minimum includes the core article body text. <br /> Both exclude references and footnotes. sections | Snippets from each main section in the article introduction, methods, results, conclusion | If section headings can be mapped to standard names such as Introduction, Methods, Results, Conclusions, these snippets are shown here funding | Any funding statements disclosures | Any disclosures of conflicts of interest
+filename  | The filename of the uploaded document, or input URL slug content_type | The file or URL MIME type
+**metadata** | Structured article metadata message | Any error or status messages title | Article title author | List of authors pages | Number of pages in the document date | Article date affiliations | Author affiliations journal | Journal title (from CrossRef) volume | Journal volume (from CrossRef) page | Journal page range (from CrossRef) identifiers | Any identifier extracted from the document, such as DOI, ISBN, arXiv ID, or other identifier. <br /> If an open-access version of the paper is available, the URL to that version will be displayed here. abstract | The author-written abstract, if available, or a proxy for the abstract, such as background, introduction, preface etc. keywords | Author-supplied keywords references | The plain reference strings extracted from the end of the article, or from the footnotes emails | Email addresses of the authors type | Article type: journal-article, book-chapter, preprint, web-page, review-article, case-study, report references_ris | RIS parse of the references links | Any URLs identified in the document author_conclusions | Author-stated conclusions/takeaways funding | Funding statement structured as follows: `"award-group": [{"funding-source": "National Institutes of Health", "award-id": ["R43HL137469"] }]` table_captions | Table captions figure_captions | Figure captions tables_url | Link to download the tables as Excel figure_urls | List of links to download extracted images as PNG files word_count | A range representing maximum and minimum estimated word count. <br/> The maximum includes appendices and supplementary information. <br /> The minimum includes the core article body text. <br /> Both exclude references and footnotes. is_oa | Boolean flag if the document is open access or not. <br /> This flag is only present if the input is a DOI URL, e.g. https://doi.org/10.1177/0846537120913497 oa_status | Open access status: closed, bronze, green, or gold. <br /> This flag is only present if the input is a DOI URL, e.g. https://doi.org/10.1177/0846537120913497
+**sections** | Snippets from each main section in the article introduction, methods, results, conclusion | If section headings can be mapped to standard names such as Introduction, Methods, Results, Conclusions, these snippets are shown here funding | Any funding statements disclosures | Any disclosures of conflicts of interest